michaelnny/deep_rl_zoo/README.md

 * `num_eval_steps: 1e5`

 For some problem like LunarLander and MountainCar, you may need to increase the `num_train_steps`.

+#### Note
+* For some agents (like advanced DQN agents, most of the policy gradient agents), it's impossible to solve MountainCar due to the nature of the problem (sparse reward).
+* For some of the advanced agents (like NGU, Agent57) will only converge on LunarLander, to make it work on CartPole, you may need to fine-tune the hyper-parameters.

 ```
 python3 -m deep_rl_zoo.dqn.run_classic